Last Battleship: The History, Heroes, and Legacy of the USS Missouri

 From the end of World War II to her final decommissioning, the "Mighty Mo" served as a symbol of strength, sacrifice, and peace.
 This series brings her story to life through powerful oral histories, personal reflections, and rare insights from those connected to her storied past.

-New episodes launch every Monday through September 2, 2025 offering listeners an intimate look at the people, events, and enduring legacy of one of America’s most iconic battleships.
+New episodes launch every Monday offering listeners an intimate look at the people, events, and enduring legacy of one of America’s most iconic battleships.

 Join us as we honor the legacy of the USS Missouri, a ship that helped shape the course of history.